coffeebank/coffee-userstyles/README.md

 ## Downloads

-To download these for use, click on the file you want, then click Download!
+To download these for use, make sure you have [Stylus](https://github.com/openstyles/stylus#releases) installed first.

+Click on the file you want above, then click **`"Raw"`** to add it to Stylus.